Gleyber Torres Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in the league.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.23).
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.21).

-- Marlins pitchers combine to rank 14th in baseball in home runs given up (135 total, 1.2 per game).
+- Marlins pitchers combine to surrender 135 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- His last time out came on Sunday against the Texas Rangers, when the righty went six innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Monday against the Cincinnati Reds, the right-hander went 4 2/3 innings, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.